Background pattern

 • oral anticoagulants

-Taking Memantina Teva with food and drinks
+Taking Memantina Teva with Food and Drinks

-Pregnancy and breastfeeding
+Pregnancy and Breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant or intend to become pregnant, consult your doctor or pharmacist before using this medicine.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

 Pregnancy: The use of memantine is not recommended in pregnant women.

-Breastfeeding: Women taking memantine should discontinue breastfeeding.
+Breastfeeding: Women taking memantine should stop breastfeeding.

-Driving and operating machinery
+Driving and Using Machines

-Memantina Teva contains aspartame, lactose and sodium
+Memantina Teva contains Aspartame, Lactose, and Sodium

 Aspartame